This post contains affiliate links. Click here to read my affiliate policy.

 Each of these points are great, but to find which option is the best for you requires punching some numbers and considering a few factors.

 There are some questions to ask before jumping on either bandwagon, with the first being how long will you live there?
-Obviously an apartment is best for the short term, but the longer you stay in one home the further your costs are spread out.
+Obviously a Coral Gables apartments is best in Miami for the short term, but the longer you stay in one home the further your costs are spread out.
 If you plan to stay in one place for more than seven years, you might want to consider buying.

 The area you are looking at affects the cost of housing, too.
 If you were looking at places in Manhattan, then you would find that housing is an astronomical expense.
 Studio apartments NYC | The Cole Apartments specifically, would allow you to live in the Big Apple without breaking the bank.